+33 (0)5 47 74 26 85 | contact@novaptech.com

 Any question ?
 Contact us

 Any question about selection service or assay development ?
 Please fill in the form below with relevant details for helping us providing an informative answer.
-Telephone call can be arranged.
+Telephone or video call can be arranged.
 NDA can be signed, would you wish so.
 We will answer you as quickly as possible (generally less than 2 working days).

 Biomarker analysis